🛴 Do You Need a License for an Electric Scooter? (2025 Global Guide)

 Even if no license is needed, these are non-negotiable:

-- Helmet Laws: Mandatory for all riders in Spain, Australia; under 18s in California.
+- Helmet Laws: Mandatory for all riders in Spain and Australia; for under-18s in California.

-- Insurance: Third-party liability coverage required in Germany, Switzerland, Ontario.
+- Insurance: Third-party liability coverage required in Germany, Switzerland, and Ontario.

-- Road Rules: Ride only in bike lanes (illegal on sidewalks in Paris, Tokyo).
+- Road Rules: Ride only in bike lanes — sidewalk riding is illegal in Paris and Tokyo.

-- Equipment: Working lights, reflectors, and bells (fines up to €135 in Italy).
+- Equipment: Working lights, reflectors, and bells required (fines up to €135 in Italy).

 🚨 Real-World Consequences: Case Studies

-- Berlin Student: Scooter impounded for lacking AM license; €230 retrieval fee.
+- Berlin Student: Scooter impounded for lacking an AM license; €230 retrieval fee.

-- Portland Delivery Rider: Lost $1,200 income after license suspension for illegal sidewalk riding.
+- Portland Delivery Rider: Lost $1,200 in income after a license suspension for illegal sidewalk riding.

 ❓ Licensing FAQ: Your Top Questions Answered